cobbler/cobbler/docs/cobbler.rst

 This command may not behave like you expect it without installing additional dependencies and configuration.
 The in depth explanation can be found at :ref:`building-isos`.

+.. note:: Systems refers to systems that are profile based.
+Systems with a parent image based systems will be skipped.

 +--------------+-------------------------------------------------------------------------------------------------------+
 | Name         | Description                                                                                           |
 +--------------+-------------------------------------------------------------------------------------------------------+